EHronek02/airbnb-clone-project/README.md

 - **Property ↔ Reviews**: One-to-Many (one property can have many reviews)
 - **Booking ↔ Payment**: One-to-One (each booking has one payment)

+### Critical Optimizations
+**Databse Indexes**
+- **Users**: email(unique), role (for filtering hosts/guests).
+- **Properties**: host_id, location, price_per_night
+- **Bookings**: property_id, check_in, check_out
+- **Reviews**: property_id (to calculate average rating quickly)

+**Constraints**
+- Check constraint: ensure check_out > check_in in bookings
+- Unique constraint: Reviews.booking_id(one review per booking)

+---
+## Feature Breakdown

+### 👤 User Management
+Securely handles user registration, authentication, and profile updates.
+Users can sign up as guests, hosts, or admins, with role-based access controls (e.g., only hosts can list properties).
+Built with JWT for stateless authentication and OAuth support for third-party logins.

+### 🏠 Property Management
+Allows hosts to create, update, and delete property listings with details like location, pricing, and amenities.
+Guests can search properties using filters (price, location, dates) and view availability calendars.
+Geospatial indexing enables "nearby properties" queries.

+### 📅 Booking System
+Guests can reserve properties by selecting check-in/check-out dates, with real-time availability validation.
+Hosts manage bookings (confirm, cancel) and track statuses (pending/confirmed/cancelled).
+Overlapping date conflicts are prevented using database constraints.

+### 💳 Payment Processing
+Integrated with Stripe/PayPal to securely handle transactions.
+Payments are linked to bookings, with idempotency to avoid duplicate charges.
+Webhooks update booking statuses asynchronously on payment success/failure.

+### ⭐ Review System
+Guests can leave ratings (1-5 stars) and comments for properties they’ve booked.
+Reviews are tied to specific bookings to prevent spam.
+Average ratings are dynamically calculated and cached for performance.

+### 🚀 Database Optimizations
+PostgreSQL with indexing (e.g., `property_id + dates` for bookings) and Redis caching for frequent queries like property searches.
+Partitioning and read replicas ensure scalability for high traffic.

+### 📚 API Documentation
+Comprehensive REST and GraphQL APIs documented via OpenAPI/Swagger.
+Supports CRUD operations for all entities and flexible queries (e.g., fetch a property’s details + reviews in one GraphQL request).

+---

 ## 📚 Additional Resources